nzalpha/GCP/Compute_Engine/Snapshots.md

 We create Snapshot1 of disk → us-central1; the snapshot size is 1.5 gb
-After couple of days the disk will be increasing to 2 gb Now we create Snapshot2 of same disk-> us-central1 the snapshot size will be .5 gb
+After couple of days the disk will be increasing to 2 gb Now we create Snapshot2 of same disk-> us-central1 the snapshot size will be .5 gb Lets assume we are creating snapshot3 of same disk in asia-southeast in different region, the snapshot size will be 3.5 gb